talwrii/ffmpeg-cookbook/README.md

 We [create two sine waves](#write-sine) like in the prevoius recipes.
 We then combine together the first (`[0]`) and second (`[1]`) inputs with the `concat` filter.
 We must specify that concat outputs no video streams and one audio stream because these are not the defaults: concat works with one video stream by default.

-Here is the documentation for concat:
+Here is the documentation for `concat`:

 ```
 > ffmpeg --help filter=concat